Anessen/PSFalcon/Firewall-Management.md

 ## Managing firewall rule groups
 ### Creating firewall rule groups
-Firewall rules can be added at the time of group creation, or added after the group is created using `Edit-FalconFirewallGroup`.
 The `-Rules` parameter accepts a PowerShell array of rule objects which are converted to Json before submission.
 ```powershell
 $Rules = @(
     @{